I spent 2 days in Vienna as part of my Europe rail trip in summer 2017. And much to my surprise, Vienna was my favorite stop on my trip!

 - This beautiful one-bedroom apartment sleeps up to 4 people and is within walking distance to the main attractions.

 And if you’re more of a hotel kinda person, I got you.
-Here are some highly-rated hotels in Vienna:
+Below are some highly-rated hotels in Vienna.
+(Note: I haven’t stayed in these, but they come with great ratings on Booking.com.)

 - This family-run hotel is located in quiet Zell am See and HAS A PETTING ZOO.
 Seems like a great hotel if you’re traveling as a family.